 7. Use of medication

-Weight loss medication, like Xenical works by decreasing the absorption of fat in the intestine and in turn may also cause changes in stools color and increases intestinal transit.
+Weight loss medication, such as Xenical or Biofit, works by reducing the absorption of fat in the intestine and may also cause changes in the color of the stools and increase intestinal transit.

 When to go to the doctor

-In most cases, the presence of yellow stools occurs due to the excessive intake of fats in a meal and therefore improves in less than a week.
-However, if it takes more than a week to disappear or if other symptoms appear such as fever, abdominal pain, weight loss, swollen belly or blood in your stools, for example, it is recommended you see a doctor.
+In most cases, yellow poop appear after eating meals high in fat and generally improve in less than a week.
+Go to a doctor, however, if it takes more than a week to disappear or if other symptoms appear, such as fever, abdominal pain, weight loss, bloated belly or blood in your stools.

 What are your stools made of?

-Most stools are made up of water, and to a lesser extent, bacteria from the intestinal flora, fluids that help digest food, such as bile, and food remains that have not been digested or absorbed, such as fibers, grains, and seeds.
+Stools are mostly made up of water and, to a lesser extent, bacteria from the intestinal flora, fluids that help digest food, such as bile, and food that hasn’t been digested or absorbed, such as fibers, grains, and seeds.

-These changes in your diet, the use of medications or the presence of some intestinal problems may cause poor digestion, causing the fat in the diet not to be absorbed, which changes the color of your stools to yellow.
+So, dietary changes, the use of medications or some intestinal problems may cause poor digestion, causing the fat in the diet not to be absorbed and making the stools yellow.